-Knowledgeable Medical Malpractice Lawyer in Your Corner
+Knowledgeable Richmond Medical Malpractice Attorney in Your Corner

 When you put your life and health in the hands of a medical professional, you expect to be treated with the utmost care so that you get the best possible result.
 But unfortunately that doesn’t always happen.
 Doctors, surgeons, nurses, pharmacists, hospital staff, and other health care professionals can make mistakes.
 And when they do, these errors can be life altering and even deadly.

 Medical negligence can happen on the operating table, in the Emergency Room (ER), in your doctor’s office, at the local pharmacy, and many other places.
 If your health care provider has caused you injury and harm, you may be entitled to compensation through a medical malpractice lawsuit in Virginia.

 Though technology has given health care providers better and safer ways to treat, medical malpractice in Richmond and across Virginia is still common.
 According to the Journal of the American Medical Association (JAMA), medical negligence is the third most common cause of death in the United States.
 Medical negligence and errors by health care providers cause thousands of deaths and injuries each year.